 This timeline is a guide.
 Schools should feel free to adapt it to their needs.
-If a school knows that its WTA has not worked well, or is in need of a major overhaul due to changing circumstances, then a longer period for review and consultation may be required.
-It is also recognised that this timeline was drawn up prior to the pandemic, and aspects of it are not deliverable under current circumstances.
-However, the core principles are still valid, so it is included for information, to help inform the work of SNCs, and hopefully to guide post-pandemic planning.
+If a school knows that its WTA has not worked well or is in need of a major overhaul due to changing circumstances, then a longer period for review and consultation may be required.

-April of current school session:
+April/May of current school session: